The documentation you are viewing is for an older version of this component.

 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9...

-Dotkernel API can refresh the access token, based on the expired access token's refresh_token
+Dotkernel API can refresh the access token, based on the expired access token's refresh_token.

 POST /security/refresh-token HTTP/1.1